skyscrapers/documentation/kubernetes/service_mesh.md

 ## Add a service to the mesh

-To add a service into the Istio mesh, you need to add the proxy side-car container to your Pod.
+To add a service into the Istio mesh, you need to add the proxy side-car container to your Pod(s).
 To make things easy, Istio can automatically inject that container when your Pod(s) is created.
 To enable that feature you just need to set the `istio-injection=enabled` label to your namespace:

 ```console
 kubectl label ns/yournamespace istio-injection=enabled